genesiscommunitysuccess/docs/docs/01_getting-started/02_what-applications-can-i-build.md

 id: what-applications-can-i-build
 ---

-The Genesis LCNC Platform is the only Low-Code/No-Code platform designed to build core, mission-critical systems for the financial markets.

-It enables you to develop and deploy your own applications at speed, from the simplest of internal systems to complete exchanges.
+You can develop and deploy your own applications at speed, from the simplest of internal systems to complete exchanges.

 For example: